mlrun/mlrun/docs/secrets.md

 that only users with permissions to access and modify a specific project can alter its secrets.

 #### Accessing the secrets
-To provide access to these secrets to an executing job, call the following:
+By default, any runtime not executed locally will automatically gain access to all the secrets of the project it belongs to.
+To provide access to a limited subset of these secrets to an executing job, call the following:

 ```python
 task.with_secrets('kubernetes', ['password', 'aws_key'])